Tamper Detection against Unitary Operators: Organization of the paper

+where $(p_\phi, \eta_{\phi} )$ depend only on adversary $\phi$.
+Here $p_\phi \in [0,1]$ and $\eta_{\phi}$ are independent of original message $m$. \end{definition} This work considers a much more general class of unitaries (which are not necessarily in a split form).
+Of course, this comes at the cost that their constructions are explicit and efficient, whereas our constructions are probabilistic and existential.
+Note that this is also seen in the classical tamper detection literature, where split-state codes are efficient, whereas the codes against a general adversary are known to exist (without any explicitly known construction).

-\paragraph{\textbf{Organization of the paper.}}
+\section{Organization of the paper}

 For a quantum adversary with access to unitary operators, the \emph{Haar} measure is the canonical measure to work with.
-For getting bounds on unitary operators with the Haar measure, we use Weingarten functions as a tool.
-Well known relevant results are summarized in the section~\ref{wuc}.
-Along with that section~\ref{sec2} also contains elementary observations on permutation groups along with the proofs.
-In section~\ref{qamd} we prove theorem~\ref{amd_thm_intro}, in section~\ref{cqtdc} we prove theorem~\ref{qtd_thm_intro}, theorem~\ref{rqtd_thm_intro} and in section~\ref{wqtdc} we prove theorem~\ref{weak_qtd_thm_inro}.
+For getting bounds on unitary operators, we use Weingarten functions as a tool.
+Well-known, relevant results are summarized in Section~\ref{wuc}.
+Additionally, Section~\ref{sec2} also contains elementary observations on permutation groups, along with some technical proofs.
+In Appendix~\ref{qamd}, we prove Theorem~\ref{QAMD_informal}; in Section~\ref{cqtdc}, we prove Theorem~\ref{cinfo_qt} and Theorem~\ref{cinfo_rqt}; and in Section~\ref{qtdc}, we prove Theorem~\ref{qinfo_qt}.
+All the proofs involve technical tail bounds regarding moments of certain random variables, which we include in Appendix~\ref{sec:app_classical} and \ref{sec:app_quantum}.